 Usually within two to three days, patients begin to see softening or elimination of the lines and notice relaxation of the muscles.
 The full effect of the solution occurs between 1 to 2 weeks.
 Improvement typically lasts for approximately 3 months, though effects may last longer in some patients, and results may vary.
 This process can safely be repeated every three to six months to maintain the desired results.

-Botox® can also be used to reduce the bulkiness of the masseter muscles to TMJ (temporal-mandibular joint) disorders, reduce bruxism (grinding of the teeth), and for contouring of the jawline.
+Our service can also be used to reduce the bulkiness of the masseter muscles to TMJ (temporomandibular joint) disorders, reduce bruxism (grinding of the teeth), and for contouring of the jawline.

 Ice can be applied to the treatment area before and after injections to decrease pain, swelling, bleeding, and bruising.
 No aftercare is necessary following the injection.
 Makeup can be worn to cover any bruising or injection site marks.

 Dermatologists have been using Botox® in San Diego since 1980 and it has an excellent safety record.
 Side effects from this are rare and usually mild and of short duration.
 They include temporary drooping of the upper eyelid (5%) and brow (5%).
 Patients may also have temporary bruising at the injection site (5-10 days).
 A small number of patients will not see any improvements from their treatment.
 The lack of apparent improvement is usually because an inadequate number of units was initially injected.